Whether your home is a new build or a classic beauty, one thing is for sure: you can never have enough light!

 Whether your home is large or small, one way to open up your space to additional daylight is to remove doors or even an entire wall.
 This works well in common spaces such as living/dining/kitchen areas which could also benefit from having a more open floor plan.

-The benefit to doing this is twofold: not only will you be able to introduce more light further into each room, but having an open floor plan does wonders for making small spaces appear much larger than they are.
+The benefit to doing this is twofold: not only will you be able to introduce more light further into each room, but having an open floor plan does wonder for making small spaces appear much larger than they are.

 So, there you have it – six solutions that you can use today to begin lightening and brightening your home.
 Now, it’s your turn: what are some techniques that you’ve used to brighten up a dreary space?